 Tiktok Statistics (Editor’s Choice)

-- TikTok boasts approximately one billion active monthly users.
+- TikTok boasts approximately one billion monthly active users.
+(Statista)

-- Females account for over 61% of TikTok’s active users in the US.
+- Females account for 61% of TikTok’s active users in the US.
+(Statista)

 General TikTok Stats

 1. Users spend an average of 52 minutes on TikTok daily.

 Whether creating videos and sharing them, or just watching and browsing existing content, users spend a lot of time on TikTok.
 While Facebook’s daily average (58.5 minutes) is a bit higher, the average time spent on TikTok is almost the same as Instagram’s (53 minutes), and higher than time spent on Snapchat (49.5 minutes).

 2. The most popular categories on TikTok had over two billion views in 2020.